olupelumi/stringGeneticAlgorithm/README.md

 ### What I did:

+### What I practiced:
+Utilized some of the object oriented and functional programming concepts I learned in my classes.\
+Things like:\
+using getters and setters\
+abstraction and encapsulation\
+Using functions as inputs in other functions\

-### Requirements:
+### Requirements:\
-Python 3.7
+Python 3.7\
-Python Fuzzywuzzy module
+Python Fuzzywuzzy module\
-Python random module
+Python random module\

 ### Please feel free to try it out on your own